LearnToRunFast/CS_Notes/Computer.Networking.Top.Down.Approach/Computer.Networking.Top.Down.Approach.md

 The TCP service model includes a connection-oriented service and a reliable data transfer service.
 When an application invokes TCP as its transport protocol, the application receives both of these services from TCP.

 - *Connection-oriented service.* TCP has the client and server exchange transport-layer control information with each other *before* the application-level messages begin to flow.
 This so-called *handshaking procedure* alerts the client and server, allowing them to prepare for an onslaught of packets.
+During the handshaking process, a *new* socket that is dedicated to that particular client will be created.
+So there are two types of socket on server side, one is welcoming socket and each newly created server-side connection socket for individual client.
 After the handshaking phase, a **TCP connection** is said to exist between the sockets of the two processes.
 The connection is a *full-duplex* connection in that the two processes can send messages to each other over the connection at the same time.
 When the application finishes sending messages, it must tear down the connection.
 - *Reliable data transfer service.* The communicating processes can rely on TCP to deliver all data sent without error and in the proper order.
 When one side of the application passes a stream of bytes into a socket, it can count on TCP to deliver the same stream of bytes to the receiving socket, with no missing or duplicate bytes.

 TCP also includes a *congestion-control* mechanism, a service for the general welfare of the Internet rather than for the direct benefit of the communicating processes.
 The TCP congestion-control mechanism throttles a sending process (client or server) when the network is congested between sender and receiver.
 TCP congestion control also attempts to limit each TCP connection to its fair share of network bandwidth.